SnTa2019/Missing-Value-Imputation/README.txt

-!*     "Clusterwise Linear Regression based Missing Value Imputation     * !*     for Data Preprocessing" by authours:                              * !*     "N. Karmitsa, S. Taheri, A. Bagirov, P. Mäkinen"                  * !*     is submitted to a journal and its author version is attached.     * !*************************************************************************
+!*     "Clusterwise Linear Regression based Missing Value Imputation     * !*     for Data Preprocessing" by authours:                              * !*     "N. Karmitsa, S. Taheri, A. Bagirov, P. Mäkinen"                  * !*     is submitted to a journal and its author version is:              * !*     Iviaclr_tucs.pdf which is attached.                               * !*************************************************************************
 !*
 !*